 The University of Pittsburgh is an Equal Opportunity Employer Minorities/Women/Vets/Disabled.
 The University is especially interested in qualified candidates who can contribute, through their leadership, research, teaching, and/or service, to the diversity and excellence of the academic community.

 Please have three letters of recommendation and copies of transcripts mailed to Dr. John Mullennix Department of Psychology University of Pittsburgh at Johnstown 450 Schoolhouse Road Johnstown, PA 15904 Finalists will need to suppy official transcripts.
-The University of Pittsburgh is an Affirmative Action/Equal Opportunity Employer and values equality of opportunity, human dignity, and diversity.
-EEO/AA/M/F/Vets/Disabled.
+The University of Pittsburgh is an Affirmative Action/Equal Opportunity Employer and values equality of opportunity, human dignity and diversity.
+EOE, including disability/vets

 Assignment Category: Fulltime-Regular